carl-classic/Re-covered/README.md

 # Re-covered
-Repository of a resource pack Re-covered meant for feedback & discussions.
+Repository of a minecraft resource pack Re-covered meant for feedback & discussions.